Dwarf Iris Iris reticulata

 -

-The dwarf iris is a bulbous perennial herb in the Iridacea (iris) family native to eastern Europe which blooms very early in the spring.
-It is only 4 to 6 inches high and 4 inches wide.
+‘Harmony’ is a dwarf iris cultivar of a reticulated iris, an erect, perennial bulb in the Iridaceae (iris) family.
+It is 5 to 6 inches tall and 4 inches wide.
 The genus name Iris is shared by the Greek goddess of the rainbow, and is perhaps a nod to the wide variety of colors of flowers found in this genus.

 VIDEO Created by Elisabeth Meyer for "Edibles, Bulbs, and Houseplants" a plant identification course offered in partnership with Longwood Gardens.